 $HOME will start under the deployed instance.
 Note that you can open new sessions and access AutoMeKin's output files from your Linux environment and use your own tools as well.

 5) To exit the container just type:

-6) Once your calculations are done, you can stop the instance just typing:
+6) Once your calculations are done, remember to stop the instance:

 If singularity is already installed in your computer, you can obtain the container from sylabs.
-First check what the latest revision number is in: (https://cloud.sylabs.io/library/emartineznunez) and replace
+First check what the latest image (Tag) is by typing:

-<revision number> below with its current value.
+<Tag> below by that number.
 Then, from your $HOME type:

 You can start an instance of the container and run it using: